Qzphs/sprout/README.md

 ```

 The name Sprout doesn't mean anything.
-I just got the name from @an-hun-qu and
+I just got the name from [@milieu-x](https://github.com/milieu-x)
-thought it sounded cool.
+and thought it sounded cool.